Can a Dentist Save a Loose Tooth?

 It is harder to clean a loose tooth when compared to cleaning healthy teeth.
 All the same, every attempt should be made to keep the loose tooth as clean as possible so that the risk of infection can be lessened as you wait to see a dentist in Shreveport about the problem.
 Use plain water to rinse your mouth gently so that any debris around the loose tooth can be removed.
 Water at room temperature is the best for this task.

-We asked our friend, Dr. Fardi Farhat, a dentist in Sterling Heights, MI, to help us select some of the interventions that your dentist may choose after assessing the condition of your teeth.
+We asked our friend, Dr. O’Grady, an emergency dentist in Denver, CO, to help us select some of the interventions that your dentist may choose after assessing the condition of your teeth.

 1. Tooth Splinting

 In this option, a dental crown is placed on the loose tooth as well as on the nearby teeth.
 A “splint” is then fabricated to link all these teeth with crowns together so that the loose tooth is rendered immobile.
 This immobilization allows the loose tooth to recover and reattach to the gum and other surrounding tissues.